-The amount represents certain investments of the Master Trust that calculate net asset value per share.
+^{} The amount represents certain investments of the Master Trust that calculate net asset value per share.

-1 These categories represent investments in Common Collective Trusts investing in domestic equity, international equity, fixed income and equity securities.
+These categories represent investments in Common Collective Trusts investing in domestic equity, international equity and fixed income securities.
 All the Common Collective Trust funds have daily liquidity and are not subject to any redemption restrictions at the measurement date.
 The funds have different trading terms varying from one to three days.